LaurenceNairne/aspnet_pluralsight_corefundamentals/README.md

 #### Convention-based routing

 This option defines templates for how MVC should get a controller and action name from a URL in `Startup.Configure()`.

+If we were to leave `app.UseMvc()` as it is, it wouldn't know how to handle any requests.
+It requires an overload to take an `Action<IRouteBuilder>`.
+In this case, this takes the form of a private `ConfigureRoutes(IRouteBuilder routeBuilder)` method.
+It is in this that we will define our routing template.

+Inside this method we use our routeBuilder to configure a `MapRoute()`.
+We provide a friendly name for the route - in this case `"Default"` - and then the template specifics - in this case `"{controller=Home}/{action=Index}"`.
+This is literally saying "When a controller class name appears in the request URL straight after the root, followed by a forward slash and then a recognised public method name, instantiate the controller and invoke the method".

+There are a couple more things worth mentioning here.
+In our example, we have `=Home` following the controller and `=Index` following the action.
+These are defaults - i.e. we're explicitly defining the work handled by `UseMvcWithDefaultRoute()` in that we are saying, "if no controller and action is defined in the request URL, instantiate this controller and invoke this action by default".
+The difference here is that we are manually setting what those defaults are, so they could be any controller and action we wanted.

+Secondly, when the controller name appears in the URL, it does not require "Controller" part.
+So `HomeController` can appear as "Home" in the URL and MVC will append this with "Controller" when processing it.
+Further reading states that a Controller file __must__ be named as "SomethingController" by convention.
+The official word is that this is to avoid class name clashes between controllers and models - I'm not convinced this should have been enforced, but I'm not too bothered about that.
+Plus naming is hard enough as it is anyway.

 Example: